sopra-fs24-group-08/sopra-fs24-group-08-client/contributions.md

 *Yiyang Chen*
 Done list
 - All tests for UserController have passed #90 closed
-- ⁠Link Avatar - API to User Profile #87
+- Link Avatar - API to User Profile #87

 Todo List
 - Trying to figure out how to save the avatar to h2
-- ⁠work on tests
+- work on tests

 **David Tanner**